kashh56/handwritten-digit-recongition-using-svm/README.md

 1. Converts the image to **grayscale** to match the input format of the MNIST dataset.
 2. Resizes the image to **28x28 pixels**, the size expected by the model.
-3. Applies **binarization** (thresholding) to make the digits stand out clearly against the background.
-4. Uses a pre-trained **SVM classifier** to predict the digit based on the processed image.
+3. Uses **SVM classifier** to predict the digit based on the processed image.
-5. Displays the predicted digit on the app.
+4. Displays the predicted digit on the app.

 🛠️ Technologies Used:
 ----------------------